hackbinghamton/IntroToProgrammingWorkshop/FleshingOutTheDetails.md

 This style of work is designed for teams of 5-10 people, but can be implemented with any team or even solo!
 It's all about the dedication to continuous improvement and willingness to be flexible.

-A key principle of Agile is *kaizen* which is a Japanese word that means "continuous improvement".
+A key principle of Agile is *kaizen*, which is a Japanese word that means "continuous improvement".
 It's a philosophy that is a part of iterative development -- all about focusing on activities that add value and not wasting precious resources on activities that do not.

 There are a number of productivity tools designed with Agile development in mind.
 Some of the most popular are JIRA, Trello, and Monday.
 They all include the feature of boards where user stories are staged, rather than a typical to-do list.
 This allows you get a birds-eye view of the project and assign different tasks to different people appropriately.
 We use Trello for keeping track of HackBU tasks, and it's helped us stay on track!